Sonia-96/MyStudyNotes/Java&Web/Java.md

 ## String

-String is a reference type, and is immutable in Java -- even if appending a char to a String, we need to rebuild the whole String.
+String is a reference type, and is immutable in Java -- even only appending a char to a String, we still need to rebuild the whole String.

 ### String literals & String Objects